mattischrome/blogischrome/_posts/2016-08-31-album-digest-august-2016.markdown

 date: "2016-08-31"
 title: "Album Digest, August 2016"
 categories: Music
-tags: [Album Digest, August, Prins Thomas, Sarathy Korwar, Doomsquad, United Vibrations]
+tags: [Album Digest, August, Prins Thomas, Sarathy Korwar, Doomsquad, United Vibrations, Sixteen]
 ---

 As I mentioned in yesterday's post, I allowed Spotify to pick some new albums for me this month.
 It chose some noodly ambient techno, a captivating slice of World Jazz, a moody gothic hallucination, and a concept album about humans being rescued by aliens.
 All in all a pretty good job!
 Here is the list: